Hopetoun House: Preservation

 In 1974, Charles William Frederick Hope, 3rd Marquess of Linlithgow created The Hopetoun House Preservation Trust to ensure Hopetoun House and the estate were preserved for future generations.

 Access

-During the summer months, parts of the castle and gardens are open to visitors.
-Classical musical recitals are occasionally put on at Hopetoun House.
-Chilean pianist Alfredo Perl once performed recitals of Chopin at the house.
-The site can also be let for weddings, conferences, and filming.
+Throughout the year, Hopetoun House plays host to unforgettable weddings, private events, and exclusive celebrations, with its grand interiors, award-winning catering, and breathtaking surroundings.

+Open to the public from Easter to late September, the House and Grounds offer a seasonal visitor experience rich in history, architecture and natural beauty.

+Throughout the year, our Ranger and Education Team offer school groups that follow the National Curriculum.